-- 4.0.1 Escrick is home to a variety of employment categories such as traditional agriculture, educational, rural enterprises, professional services, hospitality/services, and leisure. - 4.0.2 Over the years, local office space and light industrial business units have been created at Escrick Business Park / The Menagerie / Park Court and Whinchat Hall.
+Escrick is home to a variety of employment categories such as traditional agriculture, educational, rural enterprises, professional services, hospitality/ services, and leisure.

+Over the years, local office space and light industrial business units have been created at Escrick Business Park / The Menagerie / Park Court and Whinchat Hall.
 With changing social and economic trends these locations are well placed to continue to fulfil the future needs of the local business community.
 A map showing the locations within the Parish of these sites 'Escrick Business centres map' can be found in the Appendix to this document.
 In the aftermath of the Covid 19 pandemic most observers accept that there is no absolute need to commute on a daily basis to a remote fixed place of work for many people of employment age.
-Many people will continue to work from home, albeit potentially on a part time basis, with local office and serviced meeting spaces likely to become increasingly in demand. - 4.0.3 This being the case, we see it as key that utility communication technology providers ensure that there is superfast Broadband and Mobile and reliable phone connectivity to the latest standards (including 5G) for all inhabitants of the Parish in the very near future. - 4.0.4 The contribution that agriculture makes in our rural community must not overlooked.
-It continues to be significant and has been a key part of our local community for generations.
+Many people will continue to work from home, albeit potentially on a part time basis, with local office and serviced meeting spaces likely to become increasingly in demand.

+This being the case, we see it as key that utility communication technology providers ensure that there is superfast Broadband and Mobile and reliable phone connectivity to the latest standards (including 5G) for all inhabitants of the Parish in the very near future.

+The contribution that agriculture makes in our rural community must not overlooked.
+It continues to be significant - and has been a key part of our local community for generations.
 We estimate that agriculture and related businesses within the Parish, have revenues in excess of £1million and that their contribution to the wider food chain and economy is significant.
 We wish to encourage and support all local agriculture and related business within the Parish both now and into the future.

-- Continue to support suitable small scale business development at Escrick Business Park, The Menagerie, Escrick Grange, Park Court and Whinchat Hall and / or other suitable sites as they arise. - Support new services and facilities in appropriate locations in the village, for example a shop including Post Office facilities - Avoid new large scale, high environmental impact industry - Support farming and farm diversification where sustainable and of low environmental impact
+- Continue to support existing businesses already established in the Parish where possible to create jobs and increase further economic value, such as Queen Margaret's School and the Parsonage. - Continue to support suitable small scale business development at Escrick Business Park, The Menagerie, Escrick Grange, Park Court and Whinchat Hall and / or other suitable sites as they arise. - Support new services and facilities in appropriate locations in the village, for example a shop including Post Office facilities - Resist new large scale, high environmental impact industry - Support farming and farm diversification where sustainable